amikos-tech/chroma-cookbook/docs/core/collections.md

 - `metadata`: A dictionary of metadata associated with the collection.
 The metadata is a dictionary of key-value pairs.
   Keys can be strings, values can be strings, integers, floats, or booleans.
 Metadata can be changed using `collection.modify(metadata={"key": "value"})` (Note: Metadata is always overwritten when modified)
+- `configuration`: A dictionary of HNSW index configuration options.
+Configuration is set at collection creation time via the `configuration` parameter.
+See the example below.
 - `embedding_function`: The embedding function used to embed documents in the collection.

 Defaults:

-- Embedding Function - by default if `embedding_function` parameter is not provided at `get()` or `create_collection()` or `get_or_create_collection()` time, Chroma uses `chromadb.utils.embedding_functions.DefaultEmbeddingFunction` to embed documents.
+- Embedding Function - by default if `embedding_function` parameter is not provided at `create_collection()` or `get_or_create_collection()` time, Chroma uses `chromadb.utils.embedding_functions.DefaultEmbeddingFunction` to embed documents.
 The default embedding function uses [Onnx Runtime](https://onnxruntime.ai/) with [`all-MiniLM-L6-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model.
-- distance metric - by default Chroma use L2 (Euclidean Distance Squared) distance metric for newly created collection.
+- Distance metric - by default Chroma uses L2 (Euclidean Distance Squared) distance metric for newly created collections.
-  You can change it at creation
+  You can change it at creation time using the `configuration` parameter:
-  time using `hnsw:space` metadata key.
-Possible values are `l2`, `cosine`, and 'ip' (inner product).
-(Note: `cosine` value returns `cosine distance` rather then `cosine similarity`.
-Ie. values close to 0 means the embeddings are more similar.)
+  `configuration={"hnsw": {"space": "cosine"}}`.
+Possible values are `l2`, `cosine`, and `ip` (inner product).
+(Note: `cosine` value returns `cosine distance` rather than `cosine similarity`.
+I.e. values close to 0 means the embeddings are more similar.)
-- Batch size, defined by `hnsw:batch_size` metadata key.
+- Batch size, defined by `configuration={"hnsw": {"batch_size": 100}}`.
 Default is 100.
 The batch size defines the size of the in-memory bruteforce index.
 Once the threshold is reached, vectors are added to the HNSW index and the bruteforce index is cleared.
 Greater values may improve ingest performance.
-When updating also consider changing sync threshold
+When updating also consider changing sync threshold.
-- Sync threshold, defined by `hnsw:sync_threshold` metadata key.
-Default 1000.
+- Sync threshold, defined by `configuration={"hnsw": {"sync_threshold": 1000}}`.
+Default is 1000.
 The sync threshold defines the limit at which the HNSW index is synced to disk.
 This limit only applies to newly added vectors.

 !!! note "Keep in Mind"

     Collection distance metric cannot be changed after the collection is created.
-    To change the distance metric see #cloning-a-collection
+    To change the distance metric see [Cloning a Collection](#cloning-a-collection).

+!!! note "Embedding Function Persistence"

+    Since Chroma v1.1.13, the embedding function configuration (EF) is persisted server-side.
+You no longer need to pass `embedding_function` when calling `get_collection` — Chroma will use the EF that was set at collection creation time.

 !!! warn "Name Restrictions"

     Collection names in Chroma must adhere to the following restrictions:

-    (1) contains 3-63 characters
+    (1) contains 3-512 characters
-    (2) starts and ends with an alphanumeric character (3) otherwise contains only alphanumeric characters, underscores or hyphens (-) (4) contains no two consecutive periods (..)
-    (5) is not a valid IPv4 address
+    (2) starts and ends with a lowercase letter or a digit (3) can contain dots, dashes, and underscores in between (4) cannot contain two consecutive periods (`..`) (5) is not a valid IPv4 address

 ### Creating a collection